Growing basil in pots is easy, and it is even a great idea to start growing potted basil in spring.

 You can also leave it in its original pot for a while for easy picking indoors or on a balcony.

-What is best, though, for growing potted basil is to repot immediately after purchasing in a larger pot.
+What is best, though, for growing potted basil, is to repot immediately after purchasing in a larger pot.
+You can also pair it with other herbs in a summer planter.

 This plant is perfectly suited to indoor growing, or on a balcony, in pots or garden boxes.